mobify/iterstuff/README.md

 * Detection of the end of the generator using the `atend` property
 * 'Peeking' at the next item to be yielded using the `peek` property

+Note that 'wrapping' means that the Lookahead will advance the wrapped iterable (by calling `next`) as needed.
+As per the comments on the Lookahead `__init__`, creating the Lookahead will advance to the first element of the wrapped iterable immediately.
+After that, iterating over the Lookahead will also iterate over the wrapped iterable.

 We'll look at examples in a moment, but first here's a summary of usage:

 ```python